 Regarding Derivatives and Trading Activities, the Proposal states that covered firms engage in less activity than U.S. GSIBs, which we agree is generally true at this time.
-The Proposal states that guidance similar to that which is applicable for U.S. GSIBs may be adopted for firms that select an SPOE strategy.
-However, for firms that select an MPOE strategy, it states that the Agencies do not anticipate providing any guidance.
-While covered firms' exposure to derivatives and trading activity is currently low, it may not stay low in the future.
-Therefore, irrespective of whether a firm elects an SPOE or MPOE strategy, the Agencies should include an expectation that resolution plans contain an orderly wind-down analysis if the net derivative position exceeds a threshold amount, with the goal of maintaining stability and public confidence.
+Nevertheless, even if exposure to derivatives and trading activity is currently low, it may not stay low in the future.
+Therefore, irrespective of whether a firm elects a U.S. SPOE or U.S. MPOE strategy, the Agencies should include an expectation that resolution plans contain an orderly wind-down analysis if the net derivative position exceeds a threshold amount, with the goal of maintaining stability and public confidence.